 On January 12, 2016, a purported stockholder of our company filed a putative class action lawsuit in the United States District Court for the Eastern District of Michigan, against us and Tim Mayleben, captioned Kevin L. Dougherty v.
 Esperion Therapeutics, Inc., et al. (No. 16-cv-10089).
 The lawsuit alleges that we and Mr. Mayleben violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 10b-5 by allegedly failing to disclose in an August 17, 2015, public statement that the FDA would require a cardiovascular outcomes trial before approving our lead product candidate.
 The lawsuit seeks, among other things, compensatory damages in connection with an allegedly inflated stock price between August 18, 2015, and September 28, 2015, as well as attorneys' fees and costs.
 On May 20, 2016, an amended complaint was filed in the lawsuit and on July 5, 2016, we filed a motion to dismiss the amended complaint.
 On December 27, 2016, the court granted our motion to dismiss with prejudice and entered judgment in our favor.
 On January 24, 2017, the plaintiffs in this lawsuit filed a motion to alter or amend the judgment.
 In May 2017, the court denied the plaintiff's motion to alter or amend the judgment.
-On June 19, 2017, the plaintiff's filed a notice of appeal to the Sixth Circuit Court of Appeals.
+On June 19, 2017, the plaintiffs filed a notice of appeal to the Sixth Circuit Court of Appeals and on September 14, 2017, they filed their opening brief in support of the appeal.
 We are unable to predict the outcome of this matter and are unable to make a meaningful estimate of the amount or range of loss, if any, that could result from an unfavorable outcome.